ELEC5620: Model Based Software Engineering (2015 - Semester 2)

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 4)

-Project: Design a model for a real life application.
+Project: Design software models for real life applications.

 Mid term exam: Covers the material up to that point in the unit